 Having to sync to some poorly designed Android or iPhone app is just such a bummer in 2020.
 Granted, the new Fujifilm app is a lot better than the old one.

-Seriously, Fujifilm, if you can develop anti-viral meds that help fight off Corona Virus, you can do this!
+Seriously, Fujifilm, if you can develop anti-viral meds that help fight off coronavirus, you can do this!

 Something Better Than JPG – Canon and most smartphones are doing HEIC.
-I would love something a little better than JPG, because I still do like to tune some of my JPGs for my posts here or on Instagram but I don’t want to lose the Fujifilm look by going to RAW.
+I would love something a little better than JPG because I still do like to tune some of my JPGs for my posts here or on Instagram but I don’t want to lose the Fujifilm look by going to RAW.
 I know you can load the profiles in LR or Capture One, but they are not the same.

 IBIS – As you can see, a lot of my shots are slightly soft not just from being out of focus but because of motion blur.
 Yes, even at 1/200 shutter.
-I use to be a snobby anti-ibis dude until I started noticing the results I was getting from the Nikon Z6.
+I used to be a snobby anti-ibis dude until I started noticing the results I was getting from the Nikon Z6.
 The thing is, everyone keeps telling you IBIS is great for getting 1-second exposures.
 No, IBIS is very powerful at making sure images are tack sharp even at 1/160 shutter.
 You will notice the benefits even at those faster shutter speeds, especially with these APS-C cameras that have such a tight pixel pitch.
 Fujifilm could have put an IBIS in this camera.
 If the GRIII did it with a 3-axis sensor, shift, Fujifilm could have done it here.
 But likely we’ll have to wait for the next model.

 Again, it’s 2020, Fujifilm, please get up to date with modern technology and software.
 This means Internet connectivity for firmware updates, and the ability to sync with cloud photo apps.

-Fujifilm X100V Sample Images
+Fujifilm X100V Review | Sample Images

 Samples of RAW and JPG.
 Some of the portraits are with the -1 Clarity for the dreamy look.